softchris/golang-book/03-projects/03-create-shared-module/README.md

 When you build a module meant for sharing, there's some gotchas:

-- you need to create a package
+- You need to create a package.
-- your package won't be called main
+- Your package won't be called main.
-- there's concept of public and private parts of your code
+- There's the concept of public and private parts of your code.
-- you can't test it locally
+- You can test it locally.
-- upload your package to GitHub for wide distribution
+- Upload your package to GitHub for wide distribution.

 ## Assignment - create a module meant for sharing and consume it

-To create a moodule meant for wider use you need to first initialize a module.
+To create a module meant for wider use you need to first initialize a module.

 1. Create a directory *logger* for your new package: